PrometheanDissident/prometheandissident.github.io/pages/race.md

 That said, as this broad section will demonstrate, the evidence that racism is a significant issue in modern society which explains many of the disparities seen is lacking.
 Evidence suggests that these disparities are entirely a function of IQ differences between groups, which are largely genetic with a portion potentially being explained by historical factors such as past "racism" or meta-level cultural differences.
 To the extent that racism explains any of these disparities, it is a function of past actions which have proportionately little impact on the disparities today.

+### <span style="background-color:orange">The Utility of the Word "Racism"</span>

+- I don't think it should be used, but I'm gonna use it to discuss the issue in a way that makes sense

 ### Statistical Versus Taste-Based Discrimination

 When discussing discrimination that exists in many contexts, it is important to separate between statistical and taste-based discrimination.
 It is most easily understood when discussing a hiring decision, although it applies in essentially all instances of discrimination.
 In the case of a hiring discrimination, taste-based discrimination occurs when someone chooses to hire or not hire someone based on personal dislike for their characteristics.
 On the other hand, statistical discrimination occurs when someone chooses to hire or not hire someone based on their belonging to a group which on average has a certain trait.
 In the absence of perfect information, statistical discrimination can sometimes optimize for a more productive worker.
 Thus, just because discrimination occurs doesn't mean it undermines productivity, although the question arises as to whether it's just and why group averages differ.